 3. Contours Bitsy Stroller ~ $179 ($147 on sale), 13.5 lbs

 We like the Contours brand because they take popular styles of strollers and make them more affordable for the masses.
 The Contours Bitsy travel stroller is 13.5 pounds light, has dual-wheel suspension and a standing fold.

 Ready for this?
-This stroller can take over 30 infant car seat to be used as a travel system (see below)!!
+This stroller can take over 30 infant car seats to be used as a travel system (see below)!!
 Note that the infant seat affixes with a strap, which won’t feel as secure as a click-in style adapter, but no one seems to be bothered by this.

 It also has a generous canopy with an expandable visor, a peekaboo window, a reclining seat, an adjustable leg rest, and a sandal-friendly brake.
 There’s nothing bad to say about this stroller.
 For the money, we think this is a contender for best travel stroller.

 4. Baby Jogger City Tour ~ $199 ($179 on sale), 14.2 lbs